FiratAgis/distributed_computing/docs/SharedExclusion/algorithm.rst

 Distributed Algorithm: SharedExclusion
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-SharedExclusion is a collection of algorithms for mutual exclusion in shared distrubuted memory, spesifically Peterson's :ref:`Algorithm <PetersonsAlgorithm>` [Peterson1981]_ and Bakery :ref:`Algorithm <BakeryAlgorithm>` [Lamport1974]_.
+SharedExclusion is a collection of algorithms for mutual exclusion in shared distributed memory, specifically Peterson's :ref:`Algorithm <PetersonsAlgorithm>` [Peterson1981]_ and Bakery :ref:`Algorithm <BakeryAlgorithm>` [Lamport1974]_.

 Peterson's Algorithm
 """"""""""""""""""""""""

-Peterson's :ref:`Algorithm <PetersonsAlgorithm>` [Peterson1981]_ works for 2 processes, lets call them p_0 and p_1, and prevents both of them from entering the critical section in the same time.
-It achieves this by a way of each process giving way to other.
+Peterson's :ref:`Algorithm <PetersonsAlgorithm>` [Peterson1981]_ works for two processes, let's call them p_0 and p_1, and prevents both of them from entering the critical section at the same time.
+It achieves this by way of each process giving way to another.
 When the process comes to the critical section, it first allows the other process to continue to the critical section and only moves forward if the other is not currently trying to enter the critical section or if the other process finishes its work within the critical section.
-While it is a gentleman's way of handling shared memory exclusion, its main limitation lies in the fact that it only works for 2 processes.
-This can be circumnavigated by a cascading giving way action for processes arranged in a binary tree but that will be explored later.
+While it is a gentleman's way of handling shared memory exclusion, its main limitation lies in the fact that it only works for two processes.
+This can be circumnavigated by a cascading that gives way to action for processes arranged in a binary tree, but that will be explored later.

 .. _PetersonsAlgorithm: